dapr/java-sdk/examples/src/main/java/io/dapr/examples/invoke/grpc/README.md

 ### Running the example's service

 The first component is the service.
-It has a simple API with the `Say` method.
+It has a simple API with the `say` method.
 This method will print out each message received from the client.
 The proto file below contains the description of the HelloWorld service found in the `./examples/proto/helloworld.proto` file:

 ```text
  service HelloWorld {